Updated June 2025

 - production decline rates of the new wells.

-We used a model that also considers prices, royalties, taxes, capital costs, carbon price and other costs.
+We use a model that considers prices, royalties, taxes, capital costs, carbon price, and other costs.
 The model calculates a net present value for representative wells (wells exhibiting average initial productivity rates, length, depth, decline rates, and other characteristics common to an area) for all years within the forecast period, which forms the basis of the forecast.
 The forecast considers limiting factors such as current and future capital market conditions and remaining reserves.

 Initial Productivity Rates